 No matter what a cross-functional team leader does, they’re eventually going to run into conflict.
 The team leader might conflict with a department head who wants to claw back resources for a different project.
 Or, the leader might not be involved at all—two team members might have a fight, and the leader has to resolve it.

-Leaders should have a step-by-step plan for resolving conflict.
-They should also be well-aware of the behavioral preferences of their team members, and the ways that can create conflict.
+Leaders should have a step-by-step plan for resolving conflicts.
+They should also be well-aware of their team members’ behavioral preferences and the ways they can create conflict.

 7. Problem-solving